 Whatever your favourite brands of energy bars, you should pack a bagful and bring them on your camping trip.
 They are one of the most convenient no cook backpacking meals and their sugar content quickly restores energy levels.

-I love dried fruit and whenever we go camping I usually include them in my list of no cook backpacking meals.
 You can include whatever dried fruit appeals to you.
-I usually bring banana chips, mango slices, raisings and dehydrated pineapple.
+I usually bring banana chips, mango slices, raisins and dehydrated pineapple.

 I never go camping without chocolate.
 Keeping it from melting can be a challenge, but I often find that if I choose a cool, dry spot it lasts the trip.